prometheusresearch/rios/docs/source/assessment_specification.rst

     :Type: `Value Collection Object`_
     :Constraints: Required
-    :Description: This property contains the values for the Fields defined in the associated Instrument Definition.
+    :Description: This property contains the values for the Fields defined in the associated :doc:`Instrument Definition
+                  </instrument_specification>`.

 Instrument Reference Object
 ---------------------------
-An Instrument Reference Object is the means for an Assessment Document to reference the exact Instrument (and version of that Instrument) that the values contained within are in reference to.
+An Instrument Reference Object is the means for an Assessment Document to reference the exact :doc:`Instrument </instrument_specification>` (and version of that Instrument) that the values contained within are in reference to.

 ``id``
     :Type: String